Joey574/MachineLearningCpp/README.md

 * **Barnsley ferns**
 * **N-body simulation data**

 Dataset loaders are just stored in a static class in a .cpp file, easy enough to include.
-The actual datasets are located in **_Dependencies\lib_**
+The actual datasets are located in **_Dependencies\datasets_**
 <br>

 ## Neural Networks